Department of Medical Physics

-With an incoming class of 10-15 PhD students per year, the department has the largest cohort of doctoral students within Medical Physics in the country, and trains a smaller MS cohort in Medical Physics and Health Physics.
+With an incoming class of 24 students in 2022, the department has the largest cohort of doctoral students within Medical Physics in the country, and trains a smaller MS cohort in Medical Physics and Health Physics.
 The didactic training includes an extensive set of courses in Diagnostic and Therapeutic systems, which guide the student towards their accredited degree from the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).
 In the decades since formation, department alumni have gone on to lead many institutions throughout the country in aspects of Medical Physics.

 Message from the Chair